11ume/wezi/readme.md

 <br>

-> By default each handler runs within a controlled context, and wezi has a default error handler.
+> By default each handler run inside a controlled context, and are controlled by a default error handler, but you can define your own.

 <br>

+> Automatic error handling

 ```ts
 import wezi, { listen } from 'wezi'